 Keenious is an AI-based tool for finding article recommendations, either by article or by written text.
 Keenious works both in a web browser and in Word and Google Docs word processors.

 Students and staff of Seinäjoki University of Applied Sciences have access to the fee-based Keenious plus tool.
 Access to the Keenious plus is activated with a Microsoft login.
-Use your SeAMK email address to create an account.
+Use your SEAMK email address to create an account.
 After creating an account, the tool is available at https://keenious.com.
 Once logged in, you can use all the features of Keenious plus.
-There is a separate guide on Keenious plus AI search tool available for SeAMK students and staff.
+There is a separate guide on Keenious plus AI search tool available for SEAMK students and staff.
 The guide contains detailed instructions on how to use it.

-Other than students and staff of SeAMK can create a free account at https://keenious.com.
+Other than students and staff of SEAMK can create a free account at https://keenious.com.
 The free version has more limited features.
 Keenious works without a separate login for now, but it is recommended to create an account for oneself, as one can save bookmarks there and export them to reference manager programs.

 For word processing software (MS Word and Google Docs), you can download the Keenious plug-in, which allows you to search for sources related to the text you are writing.